 The Société Internationale de Bibliographie Classique (SIBC) was founded by Jules Marouzeau in the early 1920s, under the name Société de Bibliographie Classique.
-Created for the purpose of supporting the compilation and publication of L’Année philologique, this learned society modified its name when it took on a decidedly international dimension under the leadership of Juliette Ernst.
+Created for the purpose of supporting the compilation and publication of L’Année Philologique, this learned society modified its name when it took on a decidedly international dimension under the leadership of Juliette Ernst.
 Since that time, all the countries that participate in the project are represented in the SIBC, while some additional members are chosen for their competence in the discipline.
 The SIBC is affiliated with the Fédération Internationale des Etudes Classiques (FIEC), whose president is an ex officio member of the SIBC.

 SIBC is classified as a non-profit organization under the French law relating to contracts of association (commonly known as the “law of 1901” (although periodically amended since then).
 The statutes (on file at the Préfecture de Police in Paris) were modified in 1994 to ensure their conformity with current regulations, then in 2014 and in 2018.
 In particular. the Presidency of the SIBC, a position formerly conferred automatically upon the president of the FIEC, has since 2004 been held by a member elected at the annual meeting of members for a period of five years.

-Since the promulgation of the statutes of 1994, the Presidents of SIBC have been Jean Irigoin (1994-1999), Birger Munk Olsen (1999-2004), Jean-Claude Fredouille (2004-2009), Margarethe Billerbeck ( 2009-2012), Marie-Odile Goulet-Cazé (2013-2014) and Dee Clayman (2015-).
+Since the promulgation of the statutes of 1994, the Presidents of SIBC have been Jean Irigoin (1994-1999), Birger Munk Olsen (1999-2004), Jean-Claude Fredouille (2004-2009), Margarethe Billerbeck ( 2009-2012), Marie-Odile Goulet-Cazé (2013-2014), Dee Clayman (2015-2019) and Pierre Chiron (2020-).
 The President and the Vice President have to be chosen from different countries.